instar-robotics/kheops/README.md

 * Neural Network graph are described in an XML file called a neural script (the scruture of the XML file is described in section : Neural Script developpers guide)
 * Kheops should be use in interaction with Papyrus, an IHM design to generate neural script.
-* Kheops are design to be used in online environnement, mainly to design robotics controller.
+* Kheops is designed to be used in online environnement, mainly to design robotics controller.
 * Kheops uses ROS communication tools to stream data betwwen different neural script, get sensors data and send motor orders.
 * Kheops is strongly typed : each function could be Scalar type or Matrix type (Eigen Matrix)